On the farm

-Our Go Underground Program compensates a portion of the costs related to moving power lines underground in farm yards.
+Our Go Underground Program compensates a portion of the costs to bury the primary line in your farm yard.
 The program may cover:

 - 50% of installation costs up to a maximum of $10,000 to bury existing overhead power lines;